 Instant Pot Ribs are much easier to make than you might think!
 It’s a breeze to cook the entire rack of ribs in a pressure cooker and the cooking time is so much faster than grilling and it tastes delicious with my Homemade BBQ Sauce.

-How to Make Pressure Cooker Spare Ribs
+How to Make Instant Pot Ribs

-Depending on whether you have baby back or spare ribs, you may need to cut the ribs into two or more pieces to fit in your pressure cooker.
+Depending on whether you have baby back or spare ribs you may have to cut the ribs into two or more pieces to fit in your Instant Pot.
 I could not fit the whole rack of spare ribs into mine, but often baby back ribs can be curled round in one piece inside the pressure cooker.

 When the ribs are cooked, put them on a sheet pan and brush them with the BBQ sauce and broil on both sides for a few minutes at a time until they are sticky, take care not to burn them!

 What’s the Difference Between Baby Back Ribs and Spare Ribs?

 Spare Ribs, also known as side ribs come from the belly part of the pig and from the Sparerib you can get St. Louis style or Louisiana style ribs.

 Back Ribs, also knows as loin ribs or Baby Back Ribs, come from the back of the pig near to the spine.
 They are not nearly as meaty and full of fat as spare ribs but they are much more tender and they will cook faster.